spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Remove Innate Power: Permanently deletes the Innate Power
 - Fast/Slow: Toggles the Speed of the Power
 - Range: The range of the innate.
 Uses special syntax:
-  - For no range (such as Spirit targeting powers), type "none".
+  - For a power without range (such as Spirit targeting powers), type "none" or leave the range blank.
   - For range, use an icon (if needed) + an integer separated by a comma.
 Examples:
     - 0
     - 1